cita-cloud/cloud-cli/README.md

 ]
 ```

-If you want to know how to use one command exactly, you can type it with `-h` to see the help info.
+If you want to know how to use one command precisely, you can type it with `-h` to see the help info.

 ```
 $ cldi send -h